Spacetime Dimensionality from de Sitter Entropy: de Sitter Space Entropy Thereof

-Here we are not calling for a thermodynamic description of the de Sitter horizon~\cite{GH,Padmanabhan,Jacobson} (whose validity is yet to be well established anyway).
-Therefore, our total ``energy'' $E$ should not be confused with what is proposed in~\cite{Padmanabhan}, for example, as the energy associated with a de Sitter horizon, which is \emph{not} proportional to the horizon area.
-The former quantity is unique and well defined in the following sense.
+Our total ``energy'' $E$ is unique and well defined in the following sense.
 As soon as the de Sitter entropy~(\ref{entropyarea}) is taken to be finite, we must forgo the symmetry of different causal patches~\cite{dSsymmetry}.
-In the \emph{given} causal patch, all the Fidos are on equal footing in that they all follow time-like trajectories, are in causal contact with one another, and of course experience the same causal horizon.
-Any quantity to be attributed to the entire causal patch or to the horizon itself must not depend on which Fido, be her the PI or not, is assigned the job of defining it.
-In other words, all the Fidos must agree upon the value of any such quantity.
-Now that any Fido can learn about the results of local measurements performed by any other Fido, they all will have identical sets of data for the density distributions $\sigma(r)$ and $\rho(r)$, and therefore will agree upon their respective volume integrals $S$ and $E$.
-This is not the case if in the definition~(\ref{energy}) one inserts a redshift factor (as was suggested in the ref. in~\cite{Padi}), which itself depends on the position of the Fido assigned to define the quantity.
+In the \emph{given} causal patch, all the FIDOs are on equal footing in that they all follow time-like trajectories, are in causal contact with one another, and of course experience the same causal horizon.
+Any quantity to be attributed to the entire causal patch or to the horizon itself must not depend on which FIDO, be her the PI or not, is assigned the job of defining it.
+In other words, all the FIDOs must agree upon the value of any such quantity.
+Now that any FIDO can learn about the results of local measurements performed by any other FIDO, they all will have identical sets of data for the density distributions $\sigma(r)$ and $\rho(r)$, and therefore will agree upon their respective volume integrals $S$ and $E$.
+This is not the case if in the definition~(\ref{energy}) one inserts a redshift factor (as was suggested in Ref.~\cite{Padi}), which itself depends on the position of the FIDO assigned to define the quantity.